pawni/BayesByHypernet/README.md

 Uncertainty in Neural Networks ([arXiv](https://arxiv.org/abs/1711.01297)).

+There is a starting point of a reimplementation in Pytorch [here](https://github.com/pawni/BayesByHypernet_Pytorch).

 ## Abstract
 Modern neural networks tend to be overconfident on unseen, noisy or incorrectly labelled data and do not produce meaningful uncertainty